-The western North Atlantic minimum stock size is based on models of the sighting histories of individual whales identified using photo-identification techniques (Pace et al. 2017).
-Sightings histories were constructed from the photo-ID recapture database as it existed on 20 October 2016.
-A hierarchical, state-space Bayesian open population model of these histories produced a median abundance value of 458 individuals (95% credible intervals 444-471).
-North Atlantic right whales represent one of the most intensely studied populations of cetaceans in the world with effort supported by a rigorously maintained individual sightings database and considerable survey effort throughout its range.
-However, minor uncertainties exist in the estimation of Nmin because it is based on a probabilistic model.
+The western North Atlantic minimum stock size is based on a published state-space model of the sighting histories of individual whales identified using photo-identification techniques (Pace et al. 2017).
+Sightings histories were constructed from the photo-ID recapture database as it existed in October 2017.
+A hierarchical, state-space Bayesian open population model of these histories produced a median abundance value of 451 individuals (95% credible intervals 434-464).
+North Atlantic right whales represent one of the most intensely studied populations of cetaceans in the world, with effort supported by a rigorously maintained individual sightings database and considerable survey effort throughout its range.
+As with any statistically-based estimation process, uncertainties exist in the estimation of Nmin because it is based on a probabilistic model that makes certain assumptions about the structure of the data.
+Because the statistically-based uncertainty is asymmetric about N, the credible interval is used above to characterize that uncertainty (as opposed to a cv that may appear in other stock assessment reports),